 Identifying Insurance Needs for SaaS Companies

-Namely, instead of having to pay for on-premise hardware or licensed software, users can simply pay a monthly or annual fee to get the software they need, delivered to them instantly via a cloud provider.
+Namely, instead of paying for on-premise hardware or licensed software, users can pay a monthly or annual fee to get the software they need, delivered to them instantly via a cloud provider.
 Best of all, the users are also freed from having to worry about maintaining the servers and data centers that power the software they use.

-It’s, therefore, no surprise that the SaaS market is showing no signs of slowing down, growing nearly five times faster than the traditional software market, and expected to surpass $112 billion by 2019.
+Therefore, it’s no surprise that the SaaS market is showing no signs of slowing down.
+It is growing nearly five times faster than the traditional software market and is expected to surpass $112 billion by 2019.
 Due to the nature of cloud computing and subscription-based delivery, the SaaS model allows businesses to not only considerably reduce costs but also increase the efficiency, productivity, and accessibility of all related business operations.

-However, what this level of innovation and convenience does introduce is a unique risk profile from an insurance standpoint for the companies that offer software as a service to their customers.
+However, this level of innovation and convenience introduces a unique risk profile from an insurance standpoint for the companies that offer software as a service to their customers.
 The key drivers of SaaS insurance needs for software companies are the following:

-Customer Data: Almost all SaaS companies store sensitive client data on their networks including PII (Personal Identification Information), payment information, and medical records.
-This means that SaaS companies are at risk of expensive data breaches and cyber attacks.
+Customer Data: Almost all SaaS companies store sensitive client data on their networks, including PII (Personal Identification Information), payment information, and medical records.
+This puts them at risk of expensive data breaches and cyber attacks.

 Insurance Needs for SaaS Companies